 In order to ensure that every student, including distance and unclassified students, receives quality academic advising, A-B Tech has established a comprehensive academic advising system.
-Students who are admitted to an applied science degree, diploma, certificate, Associate in Arts, Associate in Science, Associate in Engineering, Associate in Fine Arts program are advised by a First Semester Expert (FSE) in the Program Advising Center in the Elm building for the first semester and then assigned to a full-time faculty member from their curriculum department.
-Unclassified, Visiting and pre-Selective or Limited program students who are admitted to the Associate in General Education (AGE) program or students who have been identified as in need of additional advising, will be advised by Student Advisors inn the Bailey Building.
-For more information, email advising@abtech.edu or call 398-7990.
+Students who are admitted to an applied science degree, diploma, certificate, Associate in Arts, Associate in Science, Associate in Engineering, Associate in Fine Arts program are advised by advisors in the Bailey building for the first semester and then assigned to a full-time faculty member from their curriculum department.
+Pre-Selective and Limited program students who are admitted to the Associate in General Education (AGE) programare advised by advisors in the Bailey building until program acceptance and unclassified/visiting students receive advising in the Bailey building.
+For more information, email advising@ abtech.edu or call 398-7990.

-Student Advisors are available both on an appointment and walk-in basis in the Student Advising Department in the Bailey Building.
+Advisors are available both on an appointment and walk-in basis in the Advising Department in the Bailey Building.

-Unclassified students may elect to register without meeting with a student advisor or may seek advising through the Student Advising department.
+Unclassified students may elect to register without meeting with a student advisor or may seek advising through the Advising department.
 They may register online via Self-Service.
 The following process outlines important considerations for individuals choosing to self-advise:

 - 1. Prerequisites and co-requisites for courses must be met.
 Students may submit documentation of prerequisites and co-requisites to a student advisor. - 2.
-High school students must see their advisor/liaison to register. - 3.
-New students register during general registration.
+High school students must see their advisor/liaison to register.

+3. New students register during general registration.
 Students who desire to register for more than 20 credit hours in a semester will need the approval of the Vice President for Instructional Services or his or her designee.